pigovsky/pigovsky/README.md

 Dortmund, Germany

 ## Java-Scala and Python Developer

 ### Summary

-My overall experience in software development is 20 years.
+I started my software develpment career in 2005.
+So my overall experience in software development is 20 years.
 The last 10 years I am specialized in developing distributed software in Java(Scala) and Python: